lanceu0128/cursive_replay/README.md

 ## About Cursive and Cursive Recorder
 Cursive is a company dedicated to proving authorship in writing through biometric authentication and typing analytics.

 This CDN is designed to be used with Cursive Recorder, a chrome extension that securely tracks your typing activity across the web.
-Files created with Recorder are replaying using Replay.
+Files recorded with Recorder can be replayed using Replay.